Skip to main content

 M.S. in Forensic Sciences Program Admissions

-Below you will find admission requirements for the following thesis master's programs:
+Below you will find admission requirements for the following master's program tracks of emphasis:

 • M.S. in Forensic Sciences - Arson, Explosives, Firearms and Toolmarks Investigation